-The Pasha 6 is easy to land.
+The Pasha 4 is easy to land.
 The final leg of the landing approach must be into the wind.
 During this final glide the paraglider should be decelerated slowly and at approximately one meter above the ground, according to conditions, the pilot should flare the canopy.
 The glider may climb again, gaining height, if too much brake is used too early.
 Strong wind landings require correspondingly less brake.
-Do not apply full brake before both both the passenger and the pilot are on the ground.
+Do not apply full brake before the pilot is safely on the ground.
 The final glide during the landing approach should be straight and not marked by steep or alternating turns as these can result in a dangerous pendulum effect near the ground.

 Attention!
 Do not allow the canopy to fall onto the leading edge with energy.
-This can destroy the material and affects the life of the ribs and cells at the leading edge!
+This can destroy the material and affects the life of the ribs at the leading edge!